If the McConnell Rule Is Dead, Court-Packing Is Permitted

 In 2016, McConnell’s party controlled the Senate, which gave him the power to block Barack Obama’s proposed replacement for Antonin Scalia.
 Merrick Garland may have been a relatively moderate choice, but his ascension would nevertheless have cost conservatives’ their hard-won Supreme Court majority.
 Had Obama proposed a policy that the conservative movement vehemently opposed, no one would expect McConnell to support it.
 And yet, faced with a Supreme Court appointment that would undermine almost all of the conservative movement’s policy goals, Democrats indignantly demanded that the Senate majority leader put preserving “norms” above ending mass feticide.
 McConnell refused.

 Four years later, McConnell’s party still controls the Senate.
 And now it has the White House too.
 This gives him the power to approve Donald Trump’s proposed replacement for Justice Ruth Bader Ginsburg.
-The ascension of another right-wing jurist to the high court would advance almost all of the conservative movement’s ideological aims.
+The ascension of another right-wing jurist to the Court would advance almost all of the conservative movement’s ideological aims.
 And yet, Democrats are indignantly demanding that McConnell sit on his hands, and let the next president — who, according to polls, is very likely to be Joe Biden — handpick Ginsburg’s successor.
 McConnell has refused.

 Framed in these terms, there is no contradiction between the Senate majority leader’s position on filling a Supreme Court seat in 2016 and his current one.
 And the rationale that unites them is also eminently reasonable: To confirm an Obama nominee, or block a Trump one, would be to grossly betray the causes that Mitch McConnell claims to stand for.